yunlong276huang/hiq_cypress/README.md

 # hiq_cypress #
-It is a hobby project to setup a few cypress tests to walk through HiQ Sweden landing page.
+It is designed for an introduction course on cypress at HiQ HiCollegue.

 # About Cypress #
 * An open source, front-end testing tool, built for the modern web